 Formal apology to Aboriginal and Torres Strait Islander Peoples

-In 1999 we the Sisters of St Joseph made a public apology to Aboriginal and Torres Strait Islander peoples expressing our deepest sorrow that we had failed to recognise and address many of the injustices caused by the dispossession of land and culture.
+In 1999 we the Sisters of Saint Joseph made a public apology to Aboriginal and Torres Strait Islander peoples expressing our deepest sorrow that we had failed to recognise and address many of the injustices caused by the dispossession of land and culture.

 We committed ourselves to stand in solidarity and work in partnership for a more just and equitable Australia.